Living Will/Advance Directive

 How do I ensure my Advance Decision is legally binding?

 If you would like to refuse life-sustaining treatment as part of your Advance Decision, you have to:

-- sign the document, along with the date in the presence of a witness who will also sign the document
+- sign and date the document in the presence of a witness who will also sign the document;

-- be very clear in the Advance Decision in what circumstances you would not like to receive the treatment
+- be very clear in the Advance Decision in what circumstances you would not like to receive the treatment; and

-- and include a statement that directly states that you would like this Advance Decision to apply regardless of it puts your life at risk
+- include a statement that clearly states that you would like this Advance Decision to apply regardless of whether it puts your life at risk.

 You can also ask your GP to sign a statement clarifying that they have been made aware of your Advance Decision.
 You must make your GP, relatives and any relevant medics aware of your Advance Decision and how to access it.